Gonzaga beats Xavier 83-59 to reach first Final Four - News 12 Now

-Gonzaga (36-1) has been dogged by criticism through the years despite winning consistently, in part for playing in a weak conference but also for never making the Final Four.

-On the cusp of history, the Zags took it head on with a superb all-around game to give coach Mark Few the one missing piece of his resume.
+The Zags (36-1) claimed their spot in Arizona and history with a superb all-around game, showing off their usual offensive efficiency while flexing the smothering type of defense that had previously been the chink in their armor.

-Gonzaga found the range from the perimeter after struggling the first three NCAA games, making 12 of 24 from 3-point range.
-The defense, a soft spot in the past, shut down the underdog and 11th-seeded Musketeers (24-14) to win the West Region.
+Gonzaga made 12 of 24 shots from 3-point range after struggling the first three NCAA Tournament games.
+The Zags were No. 1 in defensive efficiency during the regular season and shut down the underdog and 11th-seeded Musketeers (24-14) to become the first WCC team to reach the Final Four in 60 years.

+Nigel Williams-Goss scored 23 points while orchestrating Gonzaga’s efficient offense after struggling against West Virginia.
+Johnathan Williams added 19 points and center Przemek Karnowski, who was still recovering from back surgery a year ago, created open perimeter looks with his deft passing out of the post.

-The Zags will face the winner between South Carolina and Florida in next week’s Final Four in Arizona.
+Now the Zags are headed to the desert, where they’ll play the winner between South Carolina and Florida in next week’s Final Four.

-The Final Four was the only thing missing on Few’s resume, which includes 18 straight NCAA Tournaments, eight trips to the Sweet 16 and a third Elite Eight after surviving West Virginia’s constant pressure in the regional semifinals.
+“The Final Four doesn’t validate or discredit a season.
+It’s not an end-all, be-all,” Williams said.
+“Gonzaga has been a great program and we’re just happy to keep carrying the torch.”

+Xavier played well offensively early to hang with the Zags, giving super fan Bill Murray and the rest of their supporters a glimmer of hope.
+Once Gonzaga got rolling, the Musketeers had no answer.

+“They’re really good.
+Sometimes you just lose to a better team,” Xavier coach Chris Mack said.
+“They’ve proven it all year long.”

-The Zags struggled to find an offensive rhythm against the Mountaineers — who doesn’t? — but had it flowing against Xavier.
+The Zags struggled to find an offensive rhythm against West Virginia in the regional semifinals— who doesn’t? — but had it flowing against Xavier.

-Gonzaga came into the Elite Eight hitting 29 percent of its 3-point shots after making 37 percent during the season.
-The Zags found the range early against Xavier, hitting 8 of 13 from the arc in the first half, mostly against the Musketeers’ zone or on kick-outs from center Przemek Karnowski.
+After hitting 29 percent of its 3-point shots its first three NCAA games, Gonzaga found the range against Xavier, hitting 8 of 13 from the arc in the first half, mostly against the Musketeers’ zone or on kick-outs from Karnowski .

-Xavier got off to a good start offensively by working the ball around, but hit a dry spell and made 1 of 5 from 3-point range as Gonzaga stretched to lead to 49-39 by halftime.
+Xavier had a good offensive start, only to hit a dry spell as Gonzaga stretched to lead to 49-39 by halftime.

 Halftime did little to slow the Zags, who pushed the lead to 59-42 on 3-pointers by Williams-Goss and Jordan Mathews.
 Gonzaga kept the machine rolling in the second half, continuing to make shots while its defense prevented the Musketeers from making any kind of run.